The Twins Almanac for July

 Twins all-time great César Tovar was born in Caracas, Venezuela on this date in 1940.

 Pepito became the first player in Twins history with four extra-base hits in a game on May 21, 1967, connecting for two doubles and two homers in a 12-3 road win over the Angels.
-Kirby Puckett (1987 and ’89), Rich Becker (1996), Corey Koskie (2001) and Michael Cuddyer (2005) have since tied Tovar’s record of four extra-base hits in a single game.
+Kirby Puckett (1987 and ’89), Rich Becker (1996), Corey Koskie (2001) Michael Cuddyer (2005), Nelson Cruz (2019 & ’20), and Jorge Polanco (2021) have since tied Tovar’s record of four extra-base hits in a single game.

 He played all nine positions on September 22, 1968, striking out Reggie Jackson in the first inning.